IviFoundation/ReadmeDevTemp/IviFoundation.DriverCore.README.md

 The **IviDriverCore** Shared Components are used to develop and use IVI.NET Framework and .NET 6.0+ drivers.
 These shared components provide a standardized set of services that are common across all IVI .NET Framework and .NET 6.0+ drivers, ensuring consistency and compatibility when combining drivers and software from various vendors.

-These components target .NET Standard 2.0.

 ## Key Features

-- IVI Driver Core Specification version 1.0
+- IVI Driver .NET Specification version 1.0
-- Dual-targeted support
-  - .NET Framework 4.6.2
-  - .NET 6.0+
+- Target .NET Standard 2.0

 ## Usage Example